UK Tax Strategy

 Main businesses of Komatsu group “Komatsu” consist of manufacture, sale and service of construction, mining and utility equipment, forest machines and industrial machinery.
 Its headquartered company is Komatsu Ltd. Listed on the Tokyo Stock Exchange.
 Komatsu activities in the United Kingdom include manufacturing, distributing and servicing the above-mentioned machinery in the construction, mining and forestry sectors.

-This UK tax strategy statement (the “Strategy”) sets out our approach to UK taxation and applies to all our entities, subgroups and permanent establishments in the UK (collectively “we”, “our” or the “UK Entities”).
-Our publication is regarded as complying with the obligation under Part 2 of Schedule 19 of Finance Act 2016 in respect of the period ending 31 March 2018.
+This UK tax strategy statement (the “Strategy”) sets out our approach to UK taxation and applies to all our entities, subgroups and permanent establishments in the UK, details of which are set out in the Appendix to this document (collectively “we”, “our” or the “UK Entities”).
+Our publication is regarded as complying with the obligation under Part 2 of Schedule 19 of Finance Act 2016 in respect of the period ending 31 March 2019.

 The Strategy is aligned with the “KOMATSU Way” which is a written description of the company’s mind-set, values and beliefs.
 The KOMATSU Way is accompanied by Komatsu's Worldwide Code of Business Conduct (the “Code”).
 Our commitment to complying with the Code is not limited to laws and regulations but also those rules that are generally recognised and respected in society.

 Tax governance and risk management

 The Strategy is approved by the Boards or respective managements of all of the UK Entities and has been developed with the support and oversight of the International Taxation Group of Corporate Controlling Department in our head office in Tokyo.